engineyard/ey-docs/pages/appcloud-intro.md

 Tired of all those non-billable hours for customer handoff that seem to creep into every project?
 With cloud-based application development and deployment, you can ensure an easy and predictable application handoff.
-Build your architecture as you go, and always have a customer-handoff ready application stored on Engine Yard AppCloud, ready to be spun up into a live environment.
+Build your architecture as you go, and always have a customer-handoff ready application stored on Engine Yard Cloud, ready to be spun up into a live environment.
 Best of all, when your environment isn't running, you only pay minimal data costs to store your data.

-## AppCloud Platform Architecture
+## Cloud Platform Architecture
-[[Learn more|appcloud-architecture]] about the technology components used in Engine Yards AppCloud architecture.
+[[Learn more|appcloud-architecture]] about the technology components used in Engine Yards Cloud architecture.